afonya2/DesynCC/README.md

 ```

 ### sleep(time: number)
-Pauses the execution of the current task for a given amount of time
+Pauses the execution of the current task for a given amount of time.

 **Parameters**
 - time: number: The time to sleep in milliseconds.